davidallendj/gdpm/README.md

 Some assets are more common such as the "First Person Controller" are likely to be reused with little to no modification.
 Therefore, it made sense to provide some method to download and install the assets once and then provide a symbolic link back to the stored packages.
 GDPM attempts to fix this by storing the assets in a single location and creating symlinks/shortcuts to each project.
 By have a separate, simple binary executable, the package manager can be used in shell scripts to automate tasks and download assets quickly.

 Currently, there is no dependency management as it is not needed.
-There are future plans to implement a system to handle dependencies, but it is not a priority.
+There are future plans to implement a system to handle dependencies, but the implementation is still being fleshed out.

+## How It Works

+GDPM is built to work with an instance of [Godot's Asset API](https://github.com/godotengine/godot-asset-library).
+When installing packages, GDPM will first make HTTP requests to retrieve required asset data to download the asset and sync it in with a local database.
+Then, it will make another API request to retrieve the rest of an asset's data, update it in the database, then download it from the remote repository.
+Unfortunately, the package manager requires at least 2 request for a single asset.
+Therefore, there's an intentional 200 ms delay by default between each request to not bombard the API server, but is configurable at compile time (see "Building from source" section below).

+When removing a package, the unzip files are remove but the temporary files are keep in the .tmp directory unless using the '--clean' option.
+This allows the user to remove the uncompressed files, but easily reinstall the package without having to download it remotely again.

+The local database stores all the information sent by the Asset API with additional information like "install_path" and "remote_source" for the API used to gather information.

 ## Features